-Ted Neaves represented a man who was charged with 2 x possess unregistered firearm, 1 x not secure a firearm, 3 x possess a prohibited weapon (flick knife), 1 x possess a suppressor and 1 x possession of 400 grams of cannabis leaf.
+Ted Neaves represented a man who was charged with 2 x possessing an unregistered firearm, 1 x did not secure a firearm, 3 x possessing a prohibited weapon (flick knife), 1 x possessing a suppressor, and 1 x possession of 400 grams of cannabis leaf.

 Each charge carried a maximum penalty of 2 years imprisonment plus significant fines.